davidtc8/My_First_RPG_Game/README.md

 # My first RPG game 🧙
 My first RPG Game in Python! 🕹️ Using Object Oriented Programming.
+Feel free to play it and let me know what you think of the game!
 ![dragon](dragon.gif)

 ## Concepts applied 🤓: